 5. “What if they ask me if I drink or smoke?
 Do I lie or do I tell the truth?”

 Ah, sometimes honesty might not be the best policy.
 It’s always safe to stay in the grey zone.
 Answer these kinds of questions with “Sometimes, very occasionally.”
-Higher chances are that your girlfriend has already mentioned about your occasional indulgences to her parents, so worry not!
+Higher chances are that your girlfriend has already mentioned about your occasional indulgences to his parents, so worry not!
+Meeting your in-laws for the first time can really turn tricky that way but I kept the answers ambivalent to a large extent.

 6. “What if I fart accidentally?”